How to Manage Pests

 Acceptable damage levels at harvest are about 1-2% for raisin grapes and less for wine and table grape varieties.
 Trying to reduce damage any further than this threshold would probably not be cost effective.

 Thorough coverage with spray applications is extremely important to protect the berries.
-Such coverage is difficult in tight bunches so make a major effort to control this pest before bunch closing.
+Such coverage is difficult in tight bunches so make a major effort to control this pest before bunch closure.
 Improved coverage and efficacy of pesticides can be obtained by removing basal leaves, see CULTURAL CONTROL.
-In Central Valley and other warm inland valley vineyards, use pheromone traps, degree-days, and monitoring to assess omnivorous leafroller populations.
+In Central Valley and other warm inland valley vineyards, use pheromone traps, degree-day models, and monitoring to assess omnivorous leafroller populations.

 Place pheromone traps in the vineyard just before budbreak, and check traps twice a week.
 Information obtained from trap catches is used to establish a biofix, which is an identifiable point in the life cycle of this pest.
 For omnivorous leafroller, the biofix is the first night moths are consistently caught in traps.
 Continue to monitor with pheromone traps through fruit set, until berries are pea-sized, to track adult flights of subsequent generations.
 For information on placing and monitoring traps in a vineyard, see PHEROMONE TRAPS.